An object file's section header table lets one

 or unallocated C external variables.

-and SHN_HIRESERVE
+and SHN_HIRESERVE,

 inclusive; the values do not reference the section header table.